suyash7318/CRUD-Operations/README.md

-Spring Boot CRUD Operations
+Spring Boot CRUD Operations:

-Overview
+Overview:
 This project implements CRUD operations using Spring Boot with JPA and Hibernate.
 The application includes API endpoints for managing categories and products, with a one-to-many relationship between them.
 The project also incorporates pagination and follows RESTful API principles.

-Technologies Used
+Technologies Used:
 *Spring Boot
 *Spring Data JPA
 *Hibernate